bkamins/bkamins.github.io/_posts/2024-05-24-probability.md

 * If only Alice played, how long, on the average, would she wait till `HT` was tossed?
 * If only Bob played, how long, on the average, would she wait till `HH` was tossed?

-Let us try to answer this questions using Julia.
+Let us try to answer these questions using Julia.

 # Both players play